fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1057-valueoption.md

 # Compatibility
 [compatibility]: #compatibility

-It's not breaking change due to it not requiring new syntax at all, just addition to FSharp.Core and changes in codegen.
+It's not breaking change due to it not requiring new syntax at all, just addition to FSharp.Core and changes in code generation.

 # Unresolved questions
 [unresolved]: #unresolved-questions